 So far we have seen some of the principles of the library.
 Before we take a look at the implementation, we can see a few usage examples.
 We start with a little bit of boilerplate.

 This first example fragment shows the customization of the element cast.
 It teachs the library how to cast an element from its underlying type to its strong type.
-I don't show here the other conversions, from element to underlying, or the reference conversion.
+I don't show here all conversion variations from element to underlying.

 FRAGMENT